Teaching-myself-Godot/rewriting-zelia-tutorial/day-2.md

 And it just works!
 Frankly: it's much better than the original.

-If you are as new to Godot and 2D physics as I am, make sure you read the tutorial and the docs carefully and then reread the script I came up with:
+If you are as new to Godot and perfab 2D physics engines as I am, make sure you read the tutorial and the docs carefully and try to write the script yourself:

 - [CharacterBody2D platformer movement](https://docs.godotengine.org/en/stable/tutorials/physics/using_character_body_2d.html#platformer-movement)
 - [CharacterBody2D class reference](https://docs.godotengine.org/en/stable/classes/class_characterbody2d.html)

 ### Change the gravity setting

-As I my mentioned in the code comments, I changed the Project's default gravity setting from 980 to 1300:
+As I my mentioned in the code comments, I changed the Project's default gravity setting from `980` to `1300`:

 1. Go to `Project > Project Settings `
 2. Click on `Filter Settings`